antoniodegou/web-portfolio-mod1/README.md

 1. Login (or signup) to Github.
 2. Go to the repository for this project, antoniodegou/web-portfolio-mod1.
 3. Click the settings button.
-4. Select pages in the left hand navigation menu.
+4. Select pages in the left-hand navigation menu.
-5. From the source dropdown select main branch and press save.
+5. From the source dropdown, select the main branch, and press save.
-6. The site has now been deployed, please note that this process may take a few minutes before the site goes live.
+6. The site has now been deployed; please note that this process may take a few minutes before the site goes live.

 ### Local Development
 #### How to Fork